 On June 8, 2021, the Board of Directors authorized an extension and increase of the Company's share repurchase program (the "Share Repurchase Program") to repurchase up to \$5,000,000 of common stock over the subsequent 24 month period.
 The common stock may be repurchased from time to time in open market transactions or privately negotiated transactions in the Company's discretion.
 The timing and amount of the shares repurchased is determined by management based on its evaluation of market conditions and other factors.
 The Share Repurchase Program may be increased, suspended or discontinued at any time.
-Since inception of the Share Repurchase Program through March 31, 2022, the Company has repurchased an aggregate of 8,984,134 shares of its common stock at an aggregate cost of \$17,225,276 (exclusive of commissions) or an average per share price of \$1.92.
-The Company did not repurchase any shares of its common stock during the three months ended March 31, 2022.
-At March 31, 2022, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$3,930,729.
+Since inception of the Share Repurchase Program through June 30, 2022, the Company has repurchased an aggregate of 9,087,214 shares of its common stock at an aggregate cost of \$17,473,100 (exclusive of commissions) or an average per share price of \$1.92.
+During the three-month period ended June 30, 2022, the Company repurchased an aggregate of 103,080 shares of its common stock at an aggregate cost of \$247,824 (exclusive of commissions) or an average per share price of \$2.40 which includes the repurchase of 41,500 shares of its common stock from a director, in a privately negotiated transaction, at a purchase price of \$2.42 per share or an aggregate consideration of \$100,430.
+The Company did not repurchase any shares of its common stock for the three months ended March 31, 2022.
+Except for the Company's repurchase of 40,000 shares of its common stock from a director at a price of \$3.27 per share or an aggregate consideration of \$130,800 in a privately negotiated transaction, the Company did not repurchase any additional shares of its common stock during the three and six months ended June 30, 2021.
+At June 30, 2022, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$3,682,905.